ExiledPhobos/Olympic-Medal-Analysis/README.md

 ### 4. Reviewing the Results

-1. **Generated Visualizations**:
-   - The visualizations created by the `main.py` script will be saved in the `images/` folder.
+1. The visualizations created by the `main.py` script will be saved in the `images/` folder.
 These include various charts such as trend analysis, top-performing countries, heatmaps, pie charts, and more.

-2. **Interactive Visualization**:
-   - The interactive scatterplot created using Plotly will be saved as an HTML file (`interactive_scatterplot.html`) in the `images/` folder.
+2. The interactive scatterplot created using Plotly will be saved as an HTML file (`interactive_scatterplot.html`) in the `images/` folder.
 You can open this file in a web browser to explore the data interactively.

 ## Project Overview